Muscle Of The Soul

 Coming into a healthy voice means shedding impressions of who you think you should be.

-Deep listening is required, as is an openness, to explore your lived experiences.
+Deep listening is required, as is openness, to explore your lived experiences.
 When you learn to trust your body's wisdom, you expand your capacity to hear yourself and others more clearly.
 And you cultivate your ability to speak your truth with courage, compassion, and clarity.
 An embodied voice gives birth to a vital and vibrant vocal life.
 The sound is clear, resonant, and true.

 Enjoy these three practices to help you deepen your awareness and connection to your body and voice: